Presenting network member: Global Carbon Capture and Storage Institute

 To achieve the Paris Agreement goals of keeping the global temperature well below 2 degrees and pursue efforts to limit it to 1.5 degrees, it is inevitable to remove carbon dioxides from the atmosphere using negative emissions technologies.
 In particular, bioenergy with CCS (BECCS) is emerging as the best solution to decarbonize emission intensive industries.

-This webinar will provide an overview of Bioenergy with Carbon Capture and Storage (BECCS) and will cover a wide range of aspects of BECCS, including:
+This webinar provides an overview of Bioenergy with Carbon Capture and Storage (BECCS) and will cover a wide range of aspects of BECCS, including:

 - its role in achieving the goal of the Paris Agreement,